l-arkadiy-l/from_kaggle_to_google_collab/README.md

     z.extractall('HAM10000_images_part_1')
 ```

-6. Try download your dataset and if you will have problems with it you can write their in issues :)
+6. Try downloading your dataset, and if you have any problems with it, you can write them in the questions :)

 file settings in **[collab](https://colab.research.google.com/drive/1AcjQi-xzS1m_3dvSYJFoemJRo5KQH1a2?usp=sharing)**